Mikoto Misaka: Accolades and critical reception

 Mikoto was awarded best female character in the Kono Light Novel ga Sugoi! guidebook nine times in ten years, winning it more times than any other female character in the history of the publication.
 In the years she did not win, she ranked fifth in 2009, second in 2015, third in 2020, and seventh in 2021.

-She has been given positive reviews by many critics.
+She has been well-received by critics.
 Theron Martin from Anime News Network praised her character and her relationships with other characters of the series, saying that it was entertaining to watch.
 Chris Beveridge from The Fandom Post also praised her character and her relationships with other characters.
 In their review of the first two light novel volumes, Matthew Warner from The Fandom Post criticized Mikoto, saying she had potential but was underdeveloped.
 However, in their review of the third volume, they praised Mikoto, saying that she got the attention she deserved.

-Mikoto's involvement in the Index plot was also praised.
+Mikoto's involvement in the Magical Index plot was also praised.
 Chris Beveridge from The Fandom Post said that he enjoyed watching Toma and Mikoto's relationship unfold, and that he "wanted them to get closer together".
 Theron Martin from Anime News Network also praised Mikoto's role in the series.

 Mikoto's portrayals have also been praised by critics.
-In her review of A Certain Scientific Railgun S, Rebecca Silverman from Anime News Network praised both the original Japanese and the English dub, however, she gave special praise to Brittney Karbowski's portrayl of Mikoto, stating its worth listening to even to people who don't normally like dubs, and ultimately rating the dubbed version a higher score than the original Japanese version.
+In her review of A Certain Scientific Railgun S, Rebecca Silverman from Anime News Network praised both the original Japanese and the English dub, however, she gave special praise to Brittney Karbowski's portrayal of Mikoto, stating its worth listening to even to people who don't normally like dubs, and ultimately rating the dubbed version a higher score than the original Japanese version.
 Theron Martin from the same website also praised Karbowski's performance, saying it was "a good fit for [the character]."

 Impact

 Her nickname "Biribiri" (ビリビリ) was used as inspiration to create the name of the Chinese streaming website Bilibili.
 The website has also named some of its various features for her and other characters of the series and celebrates her birthday every year on May 2.
 The Chinese streaming website also owns an esports team named Hangzhou Spark, which was also named with inspiration from the character, as well as having its logos designed after her.

+Hsiao Bi-khim, the Vice President of the Republic of China (Taiwan), was nicknamed "Houshan Railgun" (後山電磁炮) because of her namesake same with Mikoto (Chinese: 蕭美琴, Japanese: (御坂 美琴)).
+"Houshan" refers to Eastern Taiwan, and Hsiao once served as a Member of the Legislative Yuan in Hualien County, which is a county located in Eastern Taiwan.